Pleb5/Pleb5.github.io/pages/quest-2-get-on-board.md

 14. Set up Firefox
     10. Make it the default browser
     11. Make DuckDuckGo your search engine, it is more private.
 In the settings search bar you can easily find this setting
-15. Quick tip: To launch an application press the “Super” button(mostly with windows icon) and start typing the name
+15. Quick tip: To launch an application press the `“Super”` button(mostly with windows icon) and start typing the name
 16. Quick tip: Add to favorites (left column) makes things convenient. by Super --> Type name --> Right-click --> Add to favorites
 17. Don’t bloat this system too much with unnecessary apps because it is a risk.
 Try to keep it restricted to software you need for bitcoin

+---

 ## OBJECTIVE: Join the Bitcoin Plebs community
 1. 💡Learn about the [nostr protocol](/pleb-lessons/#nostrnotes-and-other-stuff-transmitted-by-relays/) that allows you to connect to the bitcoin plebs community
 2. 💡Learn about the concept of [public key cryptography](/pleb-lessons/#public-key-cryptography/)
 3. Install the **[Alby extension](https://getalby.com/#alby-extension) in your browser**
-4. Create a new Alby account.
-Lightning address too.
+4. Create a new Alby account. `Lightning address` too.
 5. Backup your password:
     1. In a [Password manager](https://bitwarden.com)
     2. You can even write it on a piece of paper.
 Protect against a computer breakdown
 6. Pin the Alby extension in the browser
-7. Navigate to “Discover” in Alby and find the nostr section
+7. Navigate to `“Discover”`` in Alby and find the nostr section
 8. Go to the **[Iris](https://iris.to/)** nostr client.
 It is a stable browser-based client
-9. Click on “Nostr extension login” link and connect with Alby
+9. Click on `“Nostr extension login”` link and connect with Alby
     3. This way, your nostr private key is slightly safer
     4. Confirm Iris to read your public key
 10. Follow my account if you have any questions.
-Search the nip05 identity or my account public key(npub)
+Search the `nip05 identity` or my account public key(npub)
     ```sh
 	five@btcplebs.com
 	```